sherlock-project/sherlock/docs/removed-sites.md

 ## FanCentro

 As of 2022-05-1, FanCentro returns false positives.
-Will later in new version of Sherlock.
+Will be fixed later in a new version of Sherlock.

 ```json
   "FanCentro": {